Long covid

 People who have problems with any aspect of the service they receive from the Department for Work and Pensions (DWP) or an organisation providing services on its behalf can complain, whether or not a claim for benefit has been made.
 The DWP’s Customer charter sets out the standards of service the public can expect from it.

-However, if the person has made a claim for benefit and they think the decision is wrong, they can’t change the decision by making a complaint.
-The procedure for seeking to get a benefits decision changed is separate – see Challenging benefits decisions.
+If a person has made a claim for benefit and they think the decision is wrong, they cannot change the decision by making a complaint.
+The procedure for seeking to get a benefits decision changed is separate – see our casework page on Challenging benefits decisions.

 Complaints could be about various aspects of the service received, such as: